Getting Started

 <link href="YourProject.styles.css" rel="stylesheet" />

-5. In _Imports.razor (for each executable project), add the following lines up front, or you can add as needed to resolve code that you consume.
+2. In _Imports.razor (for both Server and Client projects, if applicable), add the following lines up front, or you can add as needed to resolve code that you consume.

 @using dymaptic.GeoBlazor.Core.Components